ConquerorsOfMystery/seabass/README.md

 In order to use this, though, you'd have to have documentation... which this project also lacks.

+That's a TODO.

-# How do I use it?
+## How do I use it?

 make and install the `cbas` tool. `make q` on a typical Linux machine using sudo/doas or as root should do the trick.
-I use a program I wrote called "admin".
 You should just be able to compile all the .c files in the top level directory together `gcc -O3 *.c -o cbas` and that _should_ give you a working cbas tool.
 Make sure to delete any `auto_out.c` files in the top level (should any be left).

 You'll want to install the standard libraries (everything under library/) into /usr/include/cbas/ or something.